NAMIC x SGInnovate: The Future of Additive Manufacturing

 Mass adoption of additive manufacturing will not only disrupt markets but will be a significant contributor to the transformation to Industry 4.0 as well.
 Not only will it drive transformational growth within organisations, but innovations enabled by such exponential technologies can also help manufacturers grow faster and be more agile in unlocking new forms of value such as lower prototyping costs, higher degrees of customization, reduced manpower costs and more flexible R&D.

-In this webinar, our speakers will share their perspectives on the future of additive manufacturing across.
+In this webinar, our speakers will share their perspectives on the future of additive manufacturing across sectors.
 Join us to learn more about how such an exponential technology could potentially change the lives of many in the manufacturing industry.

 10:00am - 10:05am: Opening remarks by SGInnovate and NAMIC